-Fusion CBD co-founder Ed McCauley is only too familiar with the process that Ohio policymakers, hemp farmers, and hemp producers are embarking on.
+Fusion CBD co-founder Ed McCauley is all too familiar with the process that Ohio policymakers, hemp farmers, and hemp producers are embarking on.

 “We have found that it is easier to farm hemp in Oregon from a regulatory standpoint.
 However we look forward to smoother regulatory controls in New York in the future,” said McCauley.
 “Our goal is to take what has been learned and offer it to new states as they navigate the departmental and rule making process.”